recentralized/structure/README.md

     image.xmp
 ```

 And we want to store that content at `/tmp/dst`.
-The storage format looks like this:
+The default filesystem format looks like this:

 ```
 /tmp/dst/